Call it what it is

 The Call it what it is campaign calls on the collective strength of civil society to give survivors of sexual violence in conflict a voice in shaping contemporary, victim-centric and contextually relevant guidance to international criminal law practitioners on what makes violence sexual.
 Over the course of 2019, Women’s Initiatives for Gender Justice brought together civil society actors to spearhead a Civil Society Declaration, serving as a vital reference point for international law practitioners on what makes violence sexual.
 The Declaration is forward-thinking, inclusive, culturally-sensitive, and responds to the realities around the world today.
 Importantly, the Civil Society Declaration is extensively informed by input from survivors of sexual violence, and ultimately helps to ensure a better reflection of the harm suffered by victims of sexual violence in conflict at all stages of international criminal law procedures.

 - Guidance on what makes violence sexual

-- Non-exhaustive list of acts that are considered to be of sexual nature
+- Non-exhaustive list of acts of sexual nature

-- These will include examples of acts that may be intended as sexual by perpetrators, and/or perceived as such by victims in specific cultural environments and that otherwise may not have been contemplated in definitions of sexual violence.
-A broadly endorsed Civil Society Declaration will be presented to the International Criminal Court (ICC) at the end of 2019.
+- Including examples of acts that may be intended as sexual by perpetrators, and/or perceived as such by victims in specific cultural environments and that are not otherwise contemplated in definitions of sexual violence

 * countries of origin of partners, survey respondents and consultations participants